-Criteria JORC Code explanation Commentary intercept lengths respect to the drill ho angle is known, its natu should be reported. · Diagrams sections (with scales) a tabulations of intercept should be included for a significant discovery beit reported These show include, but not be limit to a plan view of drill ho ny ng uld ed ole nd Balanced reporting Where comprehensing of Exploration Results is representative reportion of both low and his grades and/or widt should be practiced avoid misleadi reporting of Exploration all not ng gh ths to ng Other substantive exploration data Other exploration data meaningful and materishould be report including (but not limit to): geologicobservations; geophysics survey result geochemical survey results; bulk samples size and method treatment; metallurgical test results; bulk densigroundwater, geotechnical and recharacteristics; potent deleterious contaminating substances. al, were reported to the ASX in 2008 - ed 2012 by Intrepid Mines Ltd. ed cal cal ts; eey of cal ty, Further work The nature and scale planned further work (tests for lateral extension or depth extensions large-scale step-odrilling). results will take place in 2020 with up to 50,000 metres of additional drilling or from the exploration decline.
+Criteria JORC Code explanation Commentary intercept lengths respect to the drill hole angle is known, its nature should be reported. are drilled sub parallel to the long axis of mineralisation.
+Diagrams Appropriate maps and sections (with scales) and tabulations of intercepts should be included for any significant discovery being reported These should include, but not be limited to a plan view of drill hole collar locations and appropriate sectional views.
+Balanced reporting Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both low and high grades and/or widths should be practiced to avoid misleading reporting of Exploration Results.
+Other substantive exploration data Other exploration data, if meaningful and material, should be reported including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances. were reported to the ASX in 2008 - 2012 by Intrepid Mines Ltd. Further work The nature and scale of planned further work (eg tests for lateral extensions or depth extensions or large-scale step-out drilling). results will take place in 2020 with up to 50,000 metres of additional drilling from the exploration decline.